-This section describes the methodology followed in the experimental study of the under-sampling methods compared.
-We will explain the configuration of the experiment: data sets used and parameters for the algorithms.
-The PS methods used in the study and the proposals of Under-Sampling found in specialized literature are (for a detailed description, see Appendix):
+This section describes the methodology followed in the experimental study of the undersampling methods compared.
+We will explain the configuration of the experiment including the datasets used and the parameters for the algorithms.
+The PS methods used in the study and the proposals of undersampling found in more specialized literature are (for a detailed description, see Appendix A) the prototype selection methods, and the classical undersampling methods for balancing class distribution.

+Prototype Selection Methods

-- Prototype Selection Methods: - Instance-Based 3 (IB3) (Aha et al., 1991): It is an incremental instance selection algorithm which introduces the acceptable concept in the selection. - Decremental Reduction Optimization Procedure 3 (DROP3) (Wilson and Martinez, 2000): It is based in the rule "Any instance incorrectly classified by its k-NN is removed.
+• Instance-based 3 (IB3; Aha et al., 1991) is an incremental instance selection algorithm that introduces the acceptable concept in the selection.

+Decremental reduction optimization procedure 3 (DROP3; Wilson and Martinez, 2000) is based on the rule "Any instance incorrectly classified by its k-NN is removed."

-- Classical Under-Sampling Methods for Balancing Class Distribution: - Random Under-Sampling (RUS): It is a non-heuristic method that aims to balance class distribution through the random elimination of majority class examples to get a balanced instance set. - Tomek Links (TL) (Tomek, 1976): It searches Tomek Links and eliminates examples belonging to the majority class in each Tomek link found. - Condensed Nearest Neighbor Rule (US-CNN) (Hart, 1968): It is a modification of the classic CNN rule for imbalanced learning. - One-Sided Selection (OSS) (Kubat and Matwin, 1997): It is an under-sampling method resulting from the application of Tomek links followed by the application of US-CNN. - US-CNN + TL (Batista et al., 2004): It is similar to OSS, but the method US-CNN is applied before the Tomek links. - Neighborhood Cleaning Rule (NCL) (Laurikkala, 2001): It is an adaptation of the ENN rule for imbalanced learning. - Class Purity Maximization (CPM) (Yoon and Kwek, 2005): It is a clustering based method for imbalanced learning which manages the impurity concept. - Under-Sampling Based on Clustering (SBC) (Yen and Lee, 2006): It is a random under-sampling based on clustering.
+Classical Undersampling Methods for Balancing Class Distribution

+- Random undersampling (RUS) is a nonheuristic method that aims to balance class distribution through the random elimination of majority class examples to get a balanced instance set. - Tomek links (TL; Tomek, 1976) searches for Tomek links and eliminates examples belonging to the majority class in each Tomek link found. - Condensed nearest neighbor rule (US-CNN; Hart, 1968) is a modification of the classic CNN rule for imbalanced learning. - One-sided selection (OSS; Kubat and Matwin, 1997) is an undersampling method resulting from the application of Tomek links followed by the application of US-CNN. - US-CNN + TL (Batista et al., 2004) is similar to OSS, but the method US-CNN is applied before the Tomek links. - Neighborhood cleaning rule (NCL; Laurikkala, 2001) is an adaptation of the ENN rule for imbalanced learning. - Class purity maximization (CPM; Yoon and Kwek, 2005) is a clustering based method for imbalanced learning that manages the impurity concept. - Undersampling based on clustering (SBC; Yen and Lee, 2006) is a random undersampling based on clustering.

-Finally, we will briefly introduce the use of non-parametric statistical tests employed for the comparison of the results obtained.
+Finally, we will briefly introduce the use of nonparametric statistical tests employed for the comparison of the results obtained.